One caring CASA volunteer

 The work, in people.

-How a retired teacher in Norfolk learned to read court files — and changed a girl's life
+How a retired teacher learned to read court files — and changed a girl's life

 Karen had never set foot in a courtroom before her training.
 Eighteen months later, the judge cited her report by name in his ruling.